 Provides a Clear Structure

-The Waterfall model lays out different phases of the development process.
+The Waterfall model lays out the phases of the development process.
 It lets team members know how the product evolves from one development phase to another and where the product currently stands.
 This helps them make better estimates and make well-informed decisions.

 Every member knows exactly how the product will develop and how it moves from one phase to another.
-The predictability offered by the Waterfall model prevents unwanted errors or sudden changes the product team may be unable to adapt to.
+The predictability offered by the Waterfall method prevents unwanted errors or sudden changes the product team may be unable to adapt to.